-Pour 1 tbsp vegetable into a pot and cover the bottom with grape leaves.
+- Pour 1 tablespoon vegetable into a pot and cover the bottom with grape leaves.

 - To par-cook rice, simply cook the rice in boiling water until it's soft on the outside and hard on the inside.
 This would take about 7-8 minutes if using basmati rice.